-- 1. you have been equipped by the Father with the requisite intellectual and spiritual gifts, and - 2. the Lord's church confirms your self-evaluation based on her knowledge and observation of your character, faith and life, and - 3. you sense within your heart the moving of the Spirit of God, coercing you by divine influence so that you cannot live unless you follow his lead.
+1. You have been equipped by the Father with the requisite intellectual and spiritual gifts.

+- 2. The Lord's church confirms your self-evaluation based on her knowledge and observation of your character, faith, and life. - 3.
+You sense within your heart the moving of the Spirit of God, coercing you by divine influence so that you cannot live unless you follow his lead.

-I hope that some of you who read this essay will come to know yourselves called of God to the preaching ministry.
+I hope that some of you who read this volume will come to know yourselves called of God to the preaching ministry.
 The gospel offensive can use men like you!
 May God provide for your every need and direct you to the calling of his choice.